wmegas/n8n-travel-blog-generator/README.md

 3. Set up credentials and models for OpenRouter.
 4. Trigger with a country name (e.g., "Spain").

+> **Notes**: This workflow is set up for local self-hosted instances.
-> **Notes**: Customize the AI prompts in the "OpenAI" node for different writing styles.
+Customize the AI prompts in the "OpenAI" node for different writing styles.
 The wait nodes are necessary for openrouter's API call limitations.
-It takes 15-20 minutes per article.
+It takes 15-20 minutes per article if using openrouter free models.